MartynaMisk/Project2018/README.md

 # Project2018

-## This respitory was created for a project which concerns Fisher's Iris Data Set.
+## *This respitory was created for a project which concerns Fisher's Iris Data Set.
-$ organize install

 ### The content of the respitory is as follow:
 #### Background information